-As illustrated in Figure 11, the values of the absorption coefficient for all prepared films were found to be ( $\alpha > 10^4$ cm-1), signifying direct allowed transitions for the visible region.
+As illustrated in Figure 11, the values of the absorption coefficient for all prepared films were found to be ($\alpha > 10^4 \text{ cm}^{-1}$), signifying direct allowed transitions for the visible region.

 Fig. 11.
-Absorption coefficient profile for the as-deposited and annealed pure and Cu-doped CdO films

-Furthermore, the figure displays that the absorbance spectra (A) have been improved with increasing Cu-doping concentration in the visible range.
-At higher Cu-loadings, the films demonstrate an enhancement in terms of their capability toward absorbing solar incident photons, while revealing a transparency-decreasing behaviour.
+Absorption coefficient profile for the as-deposited and annealed pure and Cu-doped CdO films enhancement in terms of their capability toward absorbing solar incident photons, while revealing a transparency-decreasing behaviour.
 The annealed Cu-loaded films exhibit slight changes in their absorbance and transmittance curves compared to the corresponding as-deposited ones.
 The absorbance and the transmittance data collected from the UV-Vis instrument have been used to calculate the reflectance of the films using the following formalism;